THE INHERITANCE

 by Joanna Goodman

-This easily readable novel has an intriguing plot that takes you into the life of family dealing with grief and the aftermath of a husband and father’s death.
+This easily readable novel has an intriguing plot that immerses you into the life of family dealing with grief and the aftermath of a husband/father’s death.
 But it is really a mother-daughter story, told from both their POVs, moving from the past to the present, involving an exciting court case.
-The thing I find most interesting is the subplot of elder abuse.
+I found the subplot about elder abuse most fascinating.
 Virginia, the protagonist’s flirtatious mother, tries online dating and becomes the victim of a hideous assault.
 Goodman handles this beautifully.
 The scenes showing Virginia’s shame, inner torment, and interactions with her support group, are sensitively written and full of insight.
-Some of Goodman’s overstated descriptions are a bit melodramatic, showing as well as telling, but the dialogue is natural, and it’s always good to see women grow and triumph.
+Some of Goodman’s overstated descriptions are a melodramatic, showing as well as telling, but the dialogue is natural, and it’s always good to see women grow and triumph.